Spalding University: History

-Spalding University traces its origins to Nazareth Academy, one of the oldest educational institution west of the Alleghenies.
+Spalding University traces its origins to "Nazareth Academy", one of the oldest educational institution west of the Alleghenies.
 Nazareth Academy was founded in 1814 by the Sisters of Charity of Nazareth and was located in Nelson County near Bardstown, Kentucky.
 Spalding was named after Mother Catherine Spalding, foundress of the Sisters.

 In 1829 the legislature of the Commonwealth of Kentucky granted the school a charter allowing the school to confer degrees.
-In 1920, the Sisters opened Nazareth College in Louisville, Kentucky's first, four-year, Catholic college for women.
+In 1920, the Sisters opened "Nazareth College" in Louisville, Kentucky's first, four-year, Catholic college for women.
+The former campus renamed as the "Nazareth Junior College" at the same time but was eventually folded into the main campus in Louisville in 1940.
 The Louisville and Nazareth campuses merged.
-In 1969, the school was renamed Spalding College and in 1971 all instructional activity was moved to the Louisville campus.
+In 1961, Nazareth College split into two separate schools, "Nazareth College at Nazareth" and "Catherine Spalding College", before reuniting into one institution in 1969, "Spalding College".
+Two years later, in 1971, all instructional activity was moved to the Louisville campus.
 In 1973, Spalding College became co-educational and an independent college in the Catholic tradition open to students of all faiths and backgrounds.
-In 1984, Spalding College became Spalding University.
+In 1984, Spalding College became "Spalding University".

+In 2017 Spalding was censured by the American Association of University Professors (AAUP) for terminating the employment of a faculty member without, in the AAUP's opinion, respecting faculty rights and academic freedoms.

 Academics

-Spalding offers undergraduate and graduate degrees in the areas of health sciences, natural sciences, social sciences, humanities, and education.
+Spalding offers undergraduate and graduate degrees in the areas of business, health sciences, natural sciences, social sciences, humanities, and education.